-■ The center of the front axle (axle plane) may not extend over the starting line.
+- The center of the front axle (axle plane) may not extend over the starting line. - Bib numbers should be placed on the side of the helmet.

 Finish

 ■ The finish of the race occurs when the center of the front axle (axle plane) crosses the finish line.